-- 3. Subdivisions for Single-Family, Duplex, or Multifamily dwellings.
+- 3. Subdivisions for one-family, two-family, or multiple family dwellings.
 Any such subdivision may include other uses in either attached or detached structures and must be designed as a Village Open Space Subdivision. - a.
 Buildings in existence prior to January 22, 2013 shall not be subject to the provisions of Section 418.D.2, 4 and 6 below provided the provisions of section 418.E.8 below are met {Amended, Effective 01/22/13}